sporto/elm-tutorial/030_elm_arch/composing.md

 We use an __union type__ that wraps `Widget.Action` to indicate that an action belongs to that component.

-In an application with multiple chilren components we may have something like:
+In an application with multiple chidlren components we may have something like:

 ```elm
 type Action